Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Smart Paint - Decal

-Decal i Smart Paint is used to apply a decal/logo to a surface.
-Mapping decals is essentially the same methodology as mapping textures but with an option to build up layers in the image, in short it works like putting a sticker on a surface.
-Ideally, you should have a *.png image with an Alpha Mask, a bare bones image.
-The principle is simple, select an image by pressing Browse Files, followed by how the image should be projected onto the surface.
+In short, it works like putting a sticker on a surface.
+The ideal is to have a *.png image with an Alpha Mask, an exposed image simply.
+The principle is simple to apply: select an image by pressing Browse Files, followed by how the image should be projected on the surface.
 In this case we have a flat surface and will use Natural.

 Smart Paint Decal